Request a 30-minute demo

 Business challenges

 Migrating to Snowflake involves not just technical, but also business challenges.
 Stakeholder alignment, budget constraints, and the impact on ongoing operations are critical considerations.
 Ensuring minimal downtime and aligning the migration with business goals are paramount.
-We look at the top three concerns here.
+We look at the top four concerns here.

-Stakeholder alignment: It is critical to ensure that all stakeholders are on the same page; involve stakeholders from various departments early in the planning process to foster buy-in and address any concerns or misconceptions about the migration.
+It is critical to ensure that all stakeholders are on the same page; involve stakeholders from various departments early in the planning process to foster buy-in and address any concerns or misconceptions about the migration.
 Communication is key to managing expectations and ensuring that the migration aligns with the broader business objectives.

-Budget constraints: Budgeting for a migration project is a complex task that goes beyond mere tooling and resource allocation.
+Budgeting for a migration project is a complex task that goes beyond mere tooling and resource allocation.
 It should include costs related to uptime of two databases at once, potential downtime, training of personnel, data migration services, and post-migration support and maintenance.
 A detailed cost-benefit analysis should be conducted to ensure the migration is financially viable and to prevent unexpected expenses.

-Minimizing downtime: Downtime can have significant implications on business operations and revenue.
+Downtime can have significant implications on business operations and revenue.
 Maintaining business continuity during the migration is vital.
 Strategies such as incremental data migration, where data is moved in phases, can help in minimizing downtime.
 Thorough testing before full-scale implementation is crucial to ensure a smooth transition with minimal disruptions.
 Also, the use of a lift-and-shift method will help ensure regular data access to end users, without worry of data integrity in the new system.

 4 best practices for Teradata to Snowflake migration